Secure CheckoutPersonal information is secured with SSL technology.

-A valuable reference to the design, construction, operation and maintenance of navigation lock gates, movable closures of weirs, flood barriers, and gates for harbor and shipyard docks, Lock Gates and Closures in Hydraulic Projects provides systematic coverage of all structural types of hydraulic gates, the selection of gate types, and their advantages, disadvantages.
-Heavily illustrated, this reference also provides a generous amount of case studies based on the author’s own experiences.
+Lock Gates and Other Closures in Hydraulic Projects shares the authors practical experience in design, engineering, management and other relevant aspects with regard to hydraulic gate projects.
+This valuable reference on the design, construction, operation and maintenance of navigation lock gates, movable closures of weirs, flood barriers, and gates for harbor and shipyard docks provides systematic coverage on all structural types of hydraulic gates, the selection of gate types, and their advantages and disadvantages.
+The discussion includes the latest views in new domains, such as environmental impact of hydraulic gate projects, sustainability assessments, relation with the issues of global climate change, handling accidents and calamities, and the bases of asset management.
+Heavily illustrated, this reference provides a generous amount of case studies based on the author’s own and their colleagues’ experiences from recent projects in Europe, America and other continents.

-- Extensive coverage of operational profiles of Hydraulic Closures including: Gates in navigation locks, Movable closures on river weirs, Closures of flood barriers, Spillway closures and valves, and Gates in harbors and shipyard docks
+- Presents extensive coverage of the operational profiles of hydraulic closures, including gates in navigation locks, movable closures on river weirs, closures of flood barriers, spillway closures and valves, and more

-- Clearly outlines the different structural types and selection process for Gates for navigation locks, Gates for river weirs, Gates for flood barriers, Gates for ship and other docks and Indicative suitability matrix
+- Clearly outlines the selection process for gates for navigation locks, river weirs, flood barriers, hydroelectric plants, shipyard docks and other hydraulic structures

 Civil Engineers, Coastal Engineers, and Mechanical Engineers